iandunn/WordPress-Skeleton/README.md

 	* Use dev as the fallback/default in the condition, not production
 * Add more default plugins
 	* Akismet
-	* WP Super Cache
+	* WP Super Cache or W3 Total Cache
+	* bwp-minify
 	* Login Security Solution
 	* Better WP Security
 	* WP-DB-Backup (or something newer)
 	* Google XML Sitemap, or similar?
 	* Subscribe To Comments, or similar?
 	* Formidable?
-	* Add wget commands to instructions if can't find official Git repos for them
+	* Add svn export commands to instructions if can't find official Git repos for them
 * Maybe add reset-file-permissions.sh, and update instructions to move it above httpdocs and update paths
+* Akismet needs a ! entry in .gitignore?